Pixabay - Pexels

 Individuals, especially in the Internet Age, can achieve real change in free markets.
 When individuals work together to signal their desires and disappointments, businesses often have no alternative but to listen, learn, and respond accordingly.

 Kristian Fors is a Research Fellow at the Independent Institute and Director of the California Golden Fleece® Awards.
 His research focuses on public policy and economics, with an emphasis on government waste and inefficiencies in California.
-He earned a BA in Economics from Utah State University and an MA in International Relations from the Moscow State Institute of International Relations (MGIMO).
+He earned a BA in Economics from Utah State University, an MA in International Relations from the Moscow State Institute of International Relations (MGIMO), and an MSc in Behavioral Science from the London School of Economics.

 Catalyst articles by Kristian Fors | Full Biography and Publications